microbit-apps/display-shield/README.md

 ### Bitmap

 Let's dig into bitmaps, which you can create yourself (the screen is represented by a bitmap, as we have seen already).
 A bitmap is some number of rows and columns of color pixels that make up rectangular picture.
 A _pixel_ is a single point of color inside the bitmap.

-Bitmaps are have a set height (number of rows) and width (number of columns).
-When a bitmap is declared, or created, the height and width are specified either by the _layout_ of the bitmap or as parameters to it's `create` method.
+A bitmap has a fixed height (number of rows) and width (number of columns).
+When a bitmap is declared, or created, the height and width are specified either by the _layout_ of the bitmap or as parameters to its `create` method.

 #### Bitmap editor

 The easiest way to create a bitmap is with the bitmap editor, which is accessible both from blocks and text view.
-Here is the block view of an
-16x16 bitmap of an apple:
+Here is the block view of an 16x16 bitmap of an apple:

 ```block